-Welcome to the second installment in the series of guest blog posts from Erin H. Brown as she documents her latest journey – #TheAzResidence.
+Welcome to the second installment in the series of posts from Window Works contributor, Erin H. Brown, as she documents her latest journey – #TheAzResidence.
 If you haven’t been following along, you’ll want to CLICK HERE to learn all about Erin and then read her FIRST INSTALLMENT.

 Vision & Planning When You’re Renovating a Home